Sheila Blanton, M.Ed.

 Director

-CT Department of Children and Families - MR
+CT Department of Children and Families

 Tracy Davis has over twenty-five years of experience working in Child Protection.
-She has served in a myriad of roles ranging from a social worker, supervisor, trainer, and manager.
+She has served in various roles ranging from social worker, supervisor, trainer, and manager.
 Tracy is currently the Director of the Connecticut Department of Children and Families- Academy for Workforce Development.
 The later part of her career has focused on curriculum development with a child welfare lens, training design, implementation, and delivery.
 She has leadership experience in workforce development, coordination of large-scale agency training initiatives, and current knowledge of best practices regarding child welfare services.
 In July 2019, Tracy was elected to serve on the Executive Advisory Board of NSDTA.

 Research Assistant Professor